Joshua Slocum: Sailing Alone Around the World

 In 1899, he published his account of the voyage in Sailing Alone Around the World, first serialized in The Century Magazine and then in several book-length editions.
 Reviewers received the slightly anachronistic age-of-sail adventure story enthusiastically.
 Arthur Ransome went so far as to declare: "Boys who do not like this book ought to be drowned at once."
 In his review, Sir Edwin Arnold wrote, "I do not hesitate to call it the most extraordinary book ever published."

-Slocum's book deal was an integral part of his journey: his publisher had provided Slocum with an extensive on-board library, and Slocum wrote several letters to his editor from distant points around the globe.
-His Sailing Alone won him widespread fame in the English-speaking world.
-He was one of eight invited speakers at a dinner in honor of Mark Twain in December 1900.
+Slocum's book deal was an integral part of his journey.
+His publisher had provided Slocum with an extensive on-board library, and Slocum wrote several letters to his editor from distant points around the globe.
+His Sailing Alone won him widespread fame in the English-speaking world, and he was one of eight invited speakers at a dinner in honor of Mark Twain in December 1900.
 Slocum hauled the Spray up the Erie Canal to Buffalo, New York, for the Pan-American Exposition in the summer of 1901, and he was well compensated for participating in the fair.